-If you and your siblings end up owning a house together, what can you do?
+Did your parent die, and now you and your siblings own the house together?
+Did one of your siblings move into the house?
+And now your sibling won’t move out?
+What can you do?
 You don’t want to move in together.
 Probably, your brother or sister moved into the house and refuses to move out.
 What are your rights?
 The basic remedy is Partition (which means to either divide the property or to force the sale).
 There are other remedies available.
 For example, you could get a court award of back rent and possible attorney fees.
 Keep reading to learn more …

 Partition by Sale.

 In Arizona, a claim of Partition by Sale is grounded on A.R.S. § 12-1211, et seq. “[T]he fundamental objective in a partition action is to divide the property so as to be fair and equitable and confer no unfair advantage on any cotenant.”
 59A Am.
 Jur.
 2d Partition § 6.
 The court starts with the presumption that the parties own equal shares in the Property.See id. § 114.
 The burden of paying the necessary expenses of jointly owned property is the responsibility of all cotenants.
 An exception is if one party has excluded the other tenant from having an equal right to possession).See id. § 154; see also20 Am.Jur.
 2d Cotenancy & Joint Ownership § 63 (2009).

 Each joint owner has a separate interest in jointly held property.
 See In re Marriage of Berger, 140 Ariz.
 156, 165, 680 P.2d 1217, 1226 (App.
 1983).
 So, what do you do if you have property cannot be physically divided?
 The answer is partition by sale.
 It is more fair than division in kind of the property.